 Dartington International Summer School of Music can boast an impressive list of recent visitors.
-Among those shown here: Thomas Adès, Thea Musgrave, Philip Cashian, Errollyn Wallen, Huw Watkins, Milton Babbitt, Judith Weir, Dominic Muldowney, Somei Satoh, Tansy Davies, David Matthews, Betsy Jolas, Alexander Goehr, Martin Butler and Alissa Firsova.
+Among those shown here: Thomas Adès, Thea Musgrave, Philip Cashian, Errollyn Wallen, Huw Watkins, Milton Babbitt, Judith Weir, Dominic Muldowney, Somei Satoh, Tansy Davies, David Matthews, Betsy Jolas, Alexander Goehr and Martin Butler.

 Huw Watkins is a composer and jazz pianist born in 1962 in Wales.